 Browse Now: LouverWood Plantation Shutters

 Real wood shutters are a close second to synthetic wood, stacking up at a 2.77 R-value.

 Made from the top U.S. wood with extra- large panels, our premium Heritage Shutters bring an upscale look to your residence.

 Desiring a prominent visual impact for your windows?
 Our unique Signature Shutters feature a shaped tilt bar and beveled louvers.

 Classic Shutters, our best-selling hybrid plantation shutters, contain the most sought after qualities of our elite shutters.

 Classic Shutters feature the hardiness of firm wood frames and the energy efficiency of man-made wood louvers.

 Browse Now: Classic Plantation Shutters

-With shutters from Louver Shop of Boston, you can get both a stylish and energy-efficient home for many years.
-Schedule a free, in-home consultation now to begin creating the plantation shutters you’ve always wanted.
+With shutters from Louver Shop of Boston, you can achieve both a stylish and energy-efficient home for a long time.
+Schedule a free, in-home consultation right away to begin making the plantation shutters you’ve always dreamed about.